South-East Asia Used Car Market Size and Share

 Recent Industry Developments

-• August 2025: Carro, a Singapore-based used car marketplace, is planning a U.S. IPO in 2026, with an aim to raise up to USD 500 million and achieve a valuation exceeding USD 3 billion.
+• August 2025: Carro, a Singapore-based used-car marketplace, is planning a U.S. IPO in 2026, aiming to raise up to USD 500 million and achieve a valuation exceeding USD 3 billion.
 By the fiscal year ending March 2026, the company is projected to generate USD 100 million in annual earnings before interest, taxes, depreciation, and amortization (EBITDA).
 Carro is supported by key investors, including Temasek and SoftBank.

 • April 2025: CARSOME Group consolidated its cloud infrastructure with Google Cloud and Searce, enhancing data analytics and AI-driven innovation capabilities to optimize car transaction experiences across Malaysia, Indonesia, Thailand, and Singapore.
-The partnership enables advanced customer engagement through machine learning algorithms and supports the company's goal of digitizing the used car industry with improved operational efficiency and cost savings.
+The partnership enables advanced customer engagement through machine learning algorithms and supports the company's goal of digitizing the used-car industry, driving improved operational efficiency and cost savings.

 • April 2024: Hyundai Capital has announced its plans to rebrand its subsidiary and commence full-scale operations in Indonesia by April 2025.
 The company aims to strengthen its funding capabilities and develop a business network in collaboration with Sinar Mas, one of Indonesia's largest conglomerates, and Bank Shinhan Indonesia.